- There is very little research on the effects of Botox on babies.

 However, if you had a Botox treatment before you learned of your pregnancy, don’t panic.
 Very small doses are unlikely to have an effect on the baby.

-» If you’d like to learn more about Botox and pregnancy, ask a doctor on our forums for more information.
+» If you’d like to learn more about Botox and pregnancy, consult with expert Botox providers in your area or our medical review team.

 Botox and Breastfeeding